bfeelin/color-guesser/README.md

 # Color Guessing Problem

-Display three buttons containg hex codes of colors Display a box which contains the color of one of the buttons Click the correct color to win the game!
+Display three buttons containing hex codes of colors Display a box which contains the color of one of the buttons Click the correct color to win the game!